alttch/secureshare/README.md

 ## Using client

-Secure sharing files from the command line has never been more simple:
+Secure sharing files from the command line has never been easier:

 ```
 # share a file